 I recently shared with you the recipe for our Lavender / Rosemary cold process soap we made to include in our Christmas gift baskets.
 Today I’ll share the recipe we used to make a vanilla-scented shampoo bar.
 Whaaaa???
 A bar of soap you can use as shampoo??
 Oh yeah!

-As a matter of fact, I haven’t used commercial shampoo from a bottle for several years.
+As a matter of fact, I haven’t used commercial shampoo from a plastic bottle for several years.
 I love the creamy lather this bar makes.
 And you know I love that there’s no plastic bottle of shampoo for me to buy and then send the trash to the landfill.
 Plus these vanilla-scented shampoo bars were very well received by our gift recipients.

 I’ve had many requests for me to share our soap recipe so I’m sharing with you today.
 We made several batches using different oils and also different dried botanicals from our homestead.
 We’re using dried lavender blooms from the beautiful lavender in my flower beds.
 I also enjoy using crushed dried rosemary from the mammoth rosemary bush at our porch.